 Srimad Kadanthethi Andavan Sri Srinivasa Ramanuja Mahadesikan was born in 1829 CE in the sashti-samvatsara year of Virodhi in the Tamil month of Avani under the star of Mulam, in a village called Kadanthethi, just south of the river Kaveri.
-His parents Srimati Janaki Ammal and Sri Raghunathachar named the child Sri Varada Vedantachar.
+His parents Srimathi Janaki Ammal and Sri Raghunathachar named the child Sri Varada Vedantachar.

 Sri Raghunathachar was performing kainkaryams (services) to Srimad Thiruthuraipoondi Andavan at that time.
 After his sacred thread ceremony was conducted, the young Varada Vedantachar studied the Vedas, Upanishads and tarka (logic and debate) at Rajamannar Koil under the tutelage of Sri U.Ve.
 Samiyachchar Swami.